 Hello all, happy New Year!

-Nature always knows how to treat us best, providing us with the best options of foods to keep us healthy and strong: for instance, during the summer you’ll find all of those high water content fruits to keep you hydrated, whereas during the winter you’ll find the citrus fruits that will provide you with Vitamin C to help you stay away from flues.
+Nature always knows how to treat us best!
+Foods in season providing tend to promote our health and strength.
+During the summer you’ll find all of those high water content fruits to keep you hydrated, During the winter you’ll find the citrus fruits that will provide you with Vitamin C to help you to keep away from flues and colds.

-It is wintertime, and the seasonal veggies and fruits are a great way to warm up our bodies, to provide comfort and deliciousness.
-Since I moved to the United Kingdom I started to discover new vegetables that I have never seen before, neither in Portugal nor Spain.
+It is wintertime, and the seasonal veggies and fruits are a great way to warm up our bodies and to provide comfort.
+Since I moved to the United Kingdom I started to discover new vegetables.
 My top number one is the Jerusalem Artichoke.
-Ever since I first tried them I became obsessed with them.
-Although winter is not my favorite season, I always get excited about the idea of having them again.
+Ever since I first tried them I became ‘obsessed’ with it.

 Here’s the recipe: